Education Courses (53-55 credit hours)

 |EDU 451||Engaging Learners in the Classroom (3)|

 This course is appropriate for educators at all grade levels who seek to understand the broad issues involved in effective classroom management.
 A theoretical foundation of key concepts associated with classroom management will be explored in its relationship to students’ basic personal and psychological needs.
 Using knowledge of the whole child and proven human and social development and behavior theories, pre-service teachers apply strategies that employ a repertoire of skills and resources useful in a learning environment.
 School and community resources available to enhance learning environments that facilitate positive student behavior will be explored.
-Pre-requisites: EDU 160 (or equivalent); 221 (or equivalent); 371 and 372; Field experience required.
+Prerequisites: EDU 160 (or equivalent); 221, 371, and 372; Field experience required.
 Fall course only.

 |EDU 466||Reading Assessment and Instruction (3)|

 Presents techniques of informal reading assessment for the purpose of diagnosing, interpreting, and planning lessons for the implementation of individualized and small group reading instruction in elementary classrooms.
-This is a core course in the Five-Year program.
 Field experience required.
-Prerequisite: EDU 221 and EDU 369.
+Prerequisites: EDU 322 and EDU 369.
 Fall course only.

 |EDU 492||Workshop in Education (Variable)|

 Provides special interest areas developed from student needs and community requests.
 Number of credits depends on individual workshop requirements.

 This is an introductory seminar designed to acquaint students with the Florida Educator Accomplished Practices and the assessment process.
 Students are exposed to the theory and practice of standards-based professional portfolios.
 Key elements of the portfolio process include organization, selecting evidences, connecting evidences to standards, rubrics, and reflective practice and writing.
 This is a CR/NC course.
 Fall course only.

 |EDU 497||Pre-Internship (3)|